• Free shipping from 90€

 You just want to paint your furniture?

 Do you also have one or two pieces of furniture at home that you just can't look at any more?
-Still in top shape in terms of quality, but visually just not modern any more?
-Maybe you have inherited a great old secretary, but the dark brown colour just doesn't match your style?
-Our answer is: it's easy to paint old furniture!
-With our paints, you can repaint your old furniture and easily give it a new character.
+Still in good shape in terms of quality, but just visually unappealing?
+Maybe you have inherited an old secretary desk, but the dark brown colour just doesn't match your style?
+Our answer is: simply paint!
+With our paints, you can transform your old furniture and give it a new character.

 Before/After sample photos of painted and lacquered wooden furniture